-Authorities determined the cause of the students' deaths to be hypothermia after some sort of unexplained natural force, like that of an avalanche, forced the group, unprepared, out of their tent.
+Authorities determined the cause of the students' deaths to be hypothermia after some sort of unexplained natural force such as an avalanche forced the group out of their tent.
 But to many, this conclusion remains unsatisfying.

 And so for now, the mystery of the Dyatlov Pass Incident continues.